Structure of dimension-bounded temporal correlations

-In this paper we study the temporal correlations that can be generated by dimension-bounded systems.
-First we will prove that already for the simplest scenario, the correlation spaces obtained by qubit or qutrit systems are nonconvex, and we provide nonlinear dimension witnesses detecting this nonconvexity.
-We show that nonlinear witnesses can do qualitatively more than linear ones.
+In this paper we consider a different model, where measurements are performed in a temporal sequence \cite{BKM15,BMK13,Zuk14,HSG18,SSG18}, instead of spatial correlations investigated in Bell tests.
+The resulting temporal correlations can be used to violate Leggett-Garg inequalities \cite{lg1,lg2}, proving quantum mechanics is not a theory of macroscopic realism.
+We study the structure of temporal quantum correlations generated by dimension-bounded systems.
+First we will prove that already for the simplest scenario, the correlation spaces obtained by qubit or qutrit systems are nonconvex, and we provide nonlinear witnesses detecting this nonconvexity.
 Namely, they can distinguish quantum systems with different dimensions even if the convex hulls of the correlation spaces are the same.
 For general scenarios, we give a formula for the necessary and sufficient dimension of quantum systems, from which a convex set of temporal correlations can be obtained.
+As an application, we show that our nonconvexity witnesses are also qualitatively better dimension witnesses than linear ones.
 In order to derive nonlinear inequalities able to test higher dimensions, we present an iterative algorithm which allows us optimize a certain type of temporal correlation polynomials over dimension-bounded Hilbert spaces.